techmo-pl/dictation-client/python/README.md

 ### Build docker image

-To prepare a docker image with Python implementation of the Dictation Client, open the project's main directory and run following command:
+To prepare a docker image with Python implementation of the Dictation Client, use the building script and provide an image tag as an argument:

 ```
-docker build -f Dockerfile-python -t dictation-client-python:2.3.0 .
+./build_docker_image.sh 2.3.0
 ```
 The build process will take several minutes.
 When the build process is complete, you will receive a message: